hegdepavankumar/hegdepavankumar/README.md

 <!--END_SECTION -->

-if you like what i do, maybe consider buying me a coffee/tea 🥺👉👈
+if you like what i do, maybe consider buying me a coffee.. 🥺👉👈

 <a href="https://www.buymeacoffee.com/hegdepavankumar" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>